About Technology Guide

 Health and Environmental Effects

-Atmospheric pollution is created by emissions from a variety of sources.
-Emission inventories are performed to identify the significance of particular sources to the overall pollution situation.
-Diesel engines are significant contributors to the overall NOx and PM pollution.
+Atmospheric pollutants as well as greenhouse gases are emitted from a variety of sources.
+Emission inventories are maintained to estimate the significance of particular emission sources to the overall emission load.
+Diesel engines are significant contributors to the overall NOx and PM pollution, while gasoline engines are major contributors to VOC and CO emission inventories.

-Several methods have been developed to estimate the exposure to diesel exhaust and its components.
+Several methods have been developed to estimate the exposure to engine exhaust emissions.
 Most methods are based on either ambient air quality surveys or emission modeling.
-Ambient exposures to diesel particulates are generally below 10 µg/m3, while occupational exposures can be as high as 1700 µg/m3.
-Exposure to other components of diesel emissions, such as polynuclear aromatic hydrocarbons, is also higher in occupational settings than it is in ambient environments.
+One of the focus areas in exposure research has been diesel particulate emissions.
+Ambient exposures to diesel particulates are generally below 10 µg/m3, while occupational exposures can be in excess of 1000 µg/m3.
+Exposure to other components of engine exhaust emissions, such as polynuclear aromatic hydrocarbons, is also higher in occupational settings than it is in ambient environments.

 Environmental Effects of Emissions